maidsafe/rfcs/proposed/0000-Petname-System.md

 * Address Book: List of user-assigned Petnames

+* Key Book: List of publicly available Nicknames.

+* Archive: List of previous versions of publicly available Nicknames.

+* Service: Link in Nickname that indicate specific directories for individual use cases.

 * Human-memorable: This means that a human being has a chance of remembering the name.

 * Securely Unique: This is means that the Key cannot be forged or mimicked.